Mati Unt: Biography

 His first novel, written at the age of 18 after having finished high school, was Hüvasti, kollane kass (Goodbye, Yellow Cat).
 He completed his education in literature, journalism, and philology at the University of Tartu.
-After that, he served as director of the Vanemuine Theater from 1966 to 1972, held the same position at the Youth Theater until 1991, and then at the Estonian Drama Theatre until 2003, when he became a freelance writer.
+After that, he served as director of the Vanemuine Theatre from 1966 to 1972, held the same position at the Youth Theatre until 1991, and then at the Estonian Drama Theatre until 2003, when he became a freelance writer.

 Unt was married to the television journalist and screenwriter Ela Tomson from 1965, until their divorce in 1973.

 He joined the Estonian Writers' Union in 1966.
-In 1980, he was named an Honored Writer of the Estonian SSR, and that same year he became one of the signatories to the Letter of 40 intellectuals.
+In 1980, he was named an Honoured Writer of the Estonian SSR, and that same year he became one of the signatories to the Letter of 40 intellectuals.
 In 2000, he was awarded the Order of the White Star.

 In 2005, not long before his death, he became a professor of liberal arts at the university.
 He is buried in Metsakalmistu cemetery in Tallinn.